This post may contain affiliate links. Please read our disclosure policy.

 - Rinse berries in cool water and dry thoroughly with a paper towel.
 Arrange in a single layer on a towel and allow to air dry for 10-15 minutes (or until completely dry.)

 - Place the chocolate in a microwave safe bowl and heat at high power for 30 seconds.
-Stir and heat in 30 second increments until melted and smooth.
+Stir and heat in 30 second increments until liquid ,melted and smooth.
+The melted chocolate should feel warm, not hot.

 - Serve the strawberries immediately or transfer to an airtight container lined with a paper towel (to absorb moisture) and refrigerate for up to 2 days.